Keyboard Tray Buying Guide: How to Select a Keyboard Tray

 From an ergonomic standpoint, the two most important pieces of equipment a computer user needs are a good chair and an articulating keyboard tray (See this blog article - What's Important?
 A Chair and a Keyboard Tray on the subject written by our in-house Certified Professional Ergonomist).
 We often hear from people seeking a good chair because their arms, shoulders, neck and upper back hurt.
 Our response is yes, you should have a good chair but based on where you hurt, you may get more pain relief from a keyboard tray.
 Check out our keyboard tray buying guide below for help choosing the right keyboard tray.

-Special note for L-shaped desks: If you plan to mount your keyboard tray in the inside corner of the L, you will need a corner sleeve which extends the desk surface and provides a secure mounting for the track.
+Special note for L-shaped desks: If you plan to mount your keyboard tray in the inside corner of the L, you will need a corner sleeve which extends the desk surface and provides a secure mounting surface for the track.
 Ask us if you need help selecting the right one.

-Most keyboard trays are mounted to a lightweight track that is easily installed on the underside of your desktop using 6 or 8 wood screws and an electric screwdriver.
+Most keyboard trays are mounted to a lightweight track that is easily installed on the underside of your desktop using 6 or 8 wood screws.
 The tray then slides into the track to allow depth adjustment.
-You will need about a 1" thick surface for the mounting screws (3/4" long), at least 6" of width and a minimum depth of 11" to accommodate a track.
-If you wish to be able to store your keyboard tray completely underneath your desk when not in use, you will need 22" of depth to mount a 21" or 21 5/8" track.
+You will need about a 1" thick surface for the mounting screws (3/4" long), and at least 6" of width and a minimum depth of 11" to accommodate a track.
+If you wish to be able to store your keyboard tray completely underneath your desk when not in use, you will need 22" of depth to mount a 21" track.
 Shorter track lengths are available, or you can opt for a Humanscale short mechanism which will stow a keyboard tray completely under a desk on an 18" track.
 With less depth, a shorter track will not allow the keyboard tray to retract fully beneath the desk when not in use.
 Many people find that this is not an issue, however, because this means that the keyboard is always in proper typing position.
 If you don't have room to mount a track, we recommend a fixed mount or chair mount solution.

 The height adjustment range of a keyboard tray system is determined by the arm (also known as the mechanism), which is the part that connects the keyboard platform to the track mounted under your desk.
 All of our keyboard tray systems include height adjustable arms.
 However, not all arms offer the same height adjustment range, and many of our trays are available with your choice of several arms.